 A Digital Publication

-Portside Review is a journal from and for the Indian Ocean.
-It’s is a new digital space for essays, interviews, reviews, poems, and so much more.
-Portside Review will publish four issues per year and is open for submissions all year round.
+Portside Review is a journal produced by Centre for Stories with a focus on stories from the Indian Ocean.
+It’s is a digital space for essays, interviews, reviews, poems, and so much more.

-A new international publication project by Centre for Stories in partnership with Red River Press based in Delhi.
-The project will support eight poets to publish a full manuscript of poetry and two editorial fellowships to emerging editors, all from CALD backgrounds.
-This project is proudly funded by DLGSCI.
+An international publication project by Centre for Stories in partnership with Red River Press based in Delhi.
+The project supports eight poets to publish a full manuscript of poetry and offers two editorial fellowships to emerging editors, all from CALD backgrounds.

 Know their stories

 Emerging writers from all over Western Australia and beyond share the written works they produced while undertaking our Writing Change, Writing Inclusion program.
 Whether it was participating in a hot desk program, being mentored by an established author, or working towards publishing their own piece of poetry or fiction, these are their stories.

 Past Writing Programs

 You can buy our publications, Under the Paving Stones, The Beach, Wave After Wave, and more, to support the work of future emerging writers.
 All funds go towards our operations, so that we can continue to offer excellent writing programs for the continued practice of diverse and underrepresented authors.

 Under The Paving Stones, The Beach is a direct result of our Writing Change, Writing Inclusion program.
 It features the poetry, prose and non-fiction writing from emerging writers in Western Australia.